ShaharHad/BankProject/README.md

    ```
 This ensures that only authenticated users can access protected endpoints.

+## Real Time Notification
+When a user transfers money to another account, the recipient receives a notification instantly, provided they are logged into their account at the time
 ## Installation

 Follow these steps to set up and run the project: